(This story was updated Nov. 15 with the latest information.)

 Big Blue became a local social media hit, with fans showing up on shore to watch her on her way or keeping track of her location online.
 She even won the annual Coolest Thing Made in Wisconsin contest that year.
 The original “Big Blue” traveled slowly by barge for a few weeks through the Great Lakes, the St. Lawrence Seaway and into the Atlantic Ocean.

-Broadwind agreed to sell its industrial fabrication operations in Manitowoc this past June.
+Broadwind agreed to sell its industrial fabrication operations in Manitowoc this past June and is now Wisconsin Heavy Fabrication.

 In June, Illinois-based Broadwind announced it had agreed to sell its industrial fabrication operations in Manitowoc for not less than $13 million.